Commonwealth Bank of Australia (CBA) H2 2024 earnings summary

 Outlook and guidance

-Expecting GDP growth recovery and rebound in disposable income over the next 12 months, but anticipate further increases in arrears due to continued pressure on household disposable incomes.
+Expecting GDP growth recovery and rebound in disposable income over the next 12 months.

 NIM benefit from replicating portfolio unlikely to match 2024 levels in 2025; margin headwinds expected from deposit mix and competition.